araddon/dateparse/README.md

 [![Build Status](https://travis-ci.org/araddon/dateparse.svg?branch=master)](https://travis-ci.org/araddon/dateparse)
 [![Go ReportCard](https://goreportcard.com/badge/araddon/dateparse)](https://goreportcard.com/report/araddon/dateparse)

 **MM/DD/YYYY VS DD/MM/YYYY** Right now this uses mm/dd/yyyy WHEN ambiguous if this is not desired behavior, use `ParseStrict` which will fail on ambiguous date strings.
 This can be adjusted using the `PreferMonthFirst` parser option.
+Some ambiguous formats can fail (e.g., trying to parse 31/03/2023 as the default month-first format `MM/DD/YYYY`), but can be automatically retried with `RetryAmbiguousDateWithSwap`.

 ```go